google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 3. Magnetic Insole®Unisex Deodorization Acupressure Insoles for Neuropathy

 The Acupressure points and magnets rouse blood circulation and prevent exhaustion and numbness.
-The Copper mixture aids in keeping your feet dry and odour-free, with uncontaminated and healing properties.
+The Copper mixture aids in keeping your feet dry and odor-free, with uncontaminated and healing properties.
 The design offers good cushioning and support.

 4. Spenco Medics Plastazote Diabetic Insoles